Respiratory syncytial virus

-Respiratory syncytial virus (RSV), also called human respiratory syncytial virus (hRSV) and human orthopneumovirus, is a common, contagious virus that causes infections of the respiratory tract.
+Respiratory syncytial virus (RSV), also called human respiratory syncytial virus (hRSV) and human orthopneumovirus, is a virus that causes infections of the respiratory tract.
 It is a negative-sense, single-stranded RNA virus.
-Its name is derived from the large cells known as syncytia that form when infected cells fuse.
+Its name is derived from the large, multinucleated cells known as syncytia that form when infected cells fuse.

-RSV is the single most common cause of respiratory hospitalization in infants, and reinfection remains common in later life: it is a notable pathogen in all age groups.
-Infection rates are typically higher during the cold winter months, causing bronchiolitis in infants, common colds in adults, and more serious respiratory illnesses such as pneumonia in the elderly and immunocompromised.
+RSV is a common cause of respiratory hospitalization in infants, and reinfection remains common in later life, though often with less severity.
+It is a notable pathogen in all age groups.
+Infection rates are typically higher during the cold winter months.
+Infections can cause bronchiolitis in infants, common colds in adults, and more serious respiratory illnesses, such as pneumonia, in older individuals and those with immunocompromise resuling from, e.g., cardiopulmonary disease.

-RSV can cause outbreaks both in the community and in hospital settings.
-Following initial infection via the eyes or nose, the virus infects the epithelial cells of the upper and lower airway, causing inflammation, cell damage, and airway obstruction.
-A variety of methods are available for viral detection and diagnosis of RSV including antigen testing, molecular testing, and viral culture.
-The main prevention measures include hand-washing and avoiding close contact with infected individuals; prophylactic use of palivizumab is also available to prevent RSV infection in high-risk infants.
-Currently, there is no vaccine against RSV, although many are under development.
+RSV can cause outbreaks in both community and hospital settings.
+Following initial infection via the eyes or nasal passages, the virus infects the epithelial cells of the upper and lower airways, causing inflammation, cell damage, and airway obstruction.
+A variety of methods are available for detecting and diagnosing RSV, including antigen testing, molecular testing, and viral culture.